 If your claim does not include sufficient information for MetLife to make an initial benefit determination, you may be asked to provide additional information.
 If you do not provide that information within the applicable time period, your claim may be denied in whole or in part.

-Within this chapter, "claimant" may mean you, your beneficiaries, the executor of your estate, or an authorized representative.
-See the section in this chapter entitled Authorizing a Representative for more information about this topic.
+Within this chapter, "Claimant" may mean you, your Beneficiaries, the executor of your estate or an Authorized Representative.
+See Authorizing a Representative for specifics about how to authorize a representative.

 Filing a Claim